webtactics/jamestaylorsolicitor.com.au/pages/services.md

 ## James Taylor Bathurst Solictor provides a comprehensive range of legal services in criminal law, family law & estate planning, property, commerical and motor vehicle legal matters. ##

-James Taylor Bathurst Solictor is available to provide expert advice to meet the needs of business, families, individuals and institutional clients across the following fields: